Vivekkaspa/Vivekkaspa/README.md

  - 🌱  I’m learning and practising Data structures and Algorithms.
  - 🤝  I’m fond of Generative-AI and Prompt Engineering,Web and mobile application designing, Machine learning,Data Analytics,etc.
  - 📫  Reach me by: [kaspavivek21@gmail.com](mailto:kaspavivek21@gmail.com)
- - ⚡  Fun fact: I have a penchant for detective work,often channeling my inner Sherlock Holmes when tackling complex problems and deciphering tricky riddles.
+ - ⚡  Fun fact: I have a penchant for detective work,often channeling my inner Sherlock Holmes when tackling complex problems and deciphering tricky riddles for investigation.